 Dealing With Outside Influences

 If vegetarian or vegan kids never went beyond the house, they would have almost no exposure to what the rest of the world was eating.
-But, eventually, your child will be in situations where they are exposed to what other people are eating.
+But, eventually, kids will be in situations where they are exposed to what other people are eating.
 They might see it at daycare, school, at a party, with friends or family, or even just a visit to the grocery store.
-If your child has a true allergy, you will know the importance of telling your child what foods to avoid and why they can’t eat them.
+If a child has a true allergy, you will know the importance of telling your child what foods to avoid and why they can’t eat them.
 But, what about when a child is not really ‘allergic‘ to something, rather, they are avoiding foods by choice?

 Don’t Be Afraid to Tell Them the Truth!